CFO Wiki

 The CFO Playbook for Omnichannel CPG Brands: How to Build a Financial System That Scales Across Retail, Ecommerce, and Wholesale

-TL;DR: Omnichannel CPG brands fail not because their products aren’t good, but because their financial infrastructure can’t keep up with multi-channel complexity.
+Omnichannel CPG brands fail not because their products aren’t good, but because their financial infrastructure can’t keep up with multi-channel complexity.
+The consumer packaged goods industry is economically significant and highly complex, with brands facing unique challenges in managing diverse channels, shifting market dynamics, and intense competition.
 Contribution margin varies dramatically by channel, trade spend behaves differently online vs. offline, cash cycles diverge, forecasting breaks, and operational costs escalate when channels are not aligned.
 A CFO playbook must establish channel-level P&Ls, shared cost allocation rules, unified demand planning, consistent contribution margin targets, and a financial architecture that connects retail, ecommerce, Amazon, distributor, and wholesale operations into one coherent system.

 The Omnichannel Illusion: One Brand, Multiple Businesses